Mixed cities

-In Israel, the mixed cities (ערים מעורבות, المدن المختلطة) or mixed towns are the eight cities with a significant number of both Israeli Jews and Israeli Arabs.
+In Israel, the mixed cities (ערים מעורבות, المدن المختلطة) or mixed towns are the eight cities with a significant number of both Jews and Arabs.
 The eight mixed Jewish-Arab cities, defined by the Israel Central Bureau of Statistics as those with more than 10% of the population registered as "Arabs" and more than 10% of the population registered as "Jews", include the following seven Israeli cities: Haifa, Lod, Ramle, Jaffa (now a part of Tel Aviv), Acre, Nof HaGalil (formerly Nazareth Illit), and Ma'alot Tarshiha.
 Approximately 10% of the Arab citizens of Israel live in these seven cities.
 The eighth city is Jerusalem, in which the Arab part of the city, East Jerusalem, has been annexed by Israel but is not recognized as such under international law.

 The term "mixed cities" should not be confused with multicultural cities, nor understood to necessarily imply social integration.
 The eight mixed cities are the main places in which Jews and Arabs encounter each other, and very limited population mixing exists in Israel outside of these eight cities.
 As a result the topic has attracted significant scholarly focus over many years, and since the Second Intifada (2000–2005) it became the crux of social science scholarship in Israel.